codeQuake/Fireball/README.md

 Fireball CMS
 ========
-The Fireball CMS is a very powerful CMS solution, based on WoltLab Community Framework 2.2.
+The Fireball CMS is a very powerful CMS solution, based on WoltLab Suite Core 3.0.
 It's full responsive, so you can use the CMS on any device you want (PC, Smartphones or Tablet-PCs).
 With Fireball CMS you can easily build up your own professional website with all features you like.
-You can use the latest technologies of CSS3, HTML5, LESS & PHP.
+You can use the latest technologies of CSS3, HTML5, SASS & PHP.

 [![Build Status](https://travis-ci.org/codeQuake/Fireball.svg?branch=vortex-experimental)](https://travis-ci.org/codeQuake/Fireball)